yunfan/punyforth/README.md

 Punyforth supports cooperative multitasking which enables users to run more than one task simultaneously.
 For example one task may wait for input on a socket, while another one receives commands through the serial port.
 Punyforth never initiates a context switch by its own.
 Instead, tasks voluntarily yield control periodically using the word *pause*.
 Task are executed in a round robin fashion.

 In order to run some code in the background, one must create a new task first, using *task:* parsing word.
 A tasks can be activated inside a word.
+This word usually does something in a loop and calls *pause* periodically to yield controll to other tasks.

 ```forth
 task: mytask